allegroai/clearml-docs/docs/apps/clearml_session.md

 title: ClearML Session CLI
 ---

-`clearml-session` is a feature that allows to launch a session of JupyterLab and VS Code, and to execute code on a remote machine that better meets resource needs.
+`clearml-session` is a feature that allows to launch a session of JupyterLab, VS Code, and SSH, and to execute code on a remote machine that better meets resource needs.
 This feature provides local links to access JupyterLab and VS Code on a remote machine over a secure and encrypted SSH connection.
 By default, the JupyterLab and VS Code remote sessions use ports 8878 and 8898 respectively.